- Released: 1995

 That’s not to say it isn’t downright peculiar at times, and mind-warping second track ‘Zing Splash’ is probably the pick of what this album offers.
 Haynes distorted vocals mimic those of the unsettling Butthole Surfers song ‘22 Going on 23‘, although with a more lighthearted subject matter.
 Amid the pounding drums and psychedelic effects, you can just about make out him drawing a tenuous link between going for a wazz at a public toilet and receiving oral sex from a film star.
 Odd, yes, but you wouldn’t expect anything else from him.

 Elsewhere, ‘Mr. Officer’ is pretty terrible.
 No doubt it’s an attempt at ironic humour rather than bigotry, but it still uses homosexuality as a punchline in a way that – even allowing for it being 25 years old now – is neither funny nor clever.
 We also get a strange cover of ABBA’s ‘Dancing Queen’ that just leaves you asking “why?”

 The album ends strongly though, with ‘Scrapings From the Ring’ a gentle groove that’s meandering along pleasantly enough before getting swept into a gloriously amplified melee, while ‘The Deal’ could pass as a ballad but for the off-colour lyrics, concluding with “never pinch a sweaty mean cop’s ass”.

 I can understand both the good and poor reviews of this album.
 In one way it’s wide-ranging, musically accomplished and a good piece of surrealist fun.
 In another, it’s a joke that drags on for nearly an hour only to fall flat on its arse.
-P comes across as an overly serious attempt at silliness, and for that reason it doesn’t seem as real or cherishable to me as the Surfers’ catalogue.
+P comes across as an overly serious attempt at silliness, and for that reason it doesn’t seem as real or worthy of being cherished as the Surfers’ catalogue to me.